57 SPI Protocol

 A weather station needs to connect these peripherals to an ESP32:

-3. SD card module (data logging) - SPI only
+SD card module SPI only Logs measurements quickly to storage.

 Analysis: